 A retired Partner in, and former leader of the Trusts, Estates, and Exempt Organizations section of, the New York law firm Milbank Tweed Hadley & McCloy, LLP—Mr. Blattmachr is recognized as one of the most creative trusts and estates lawyers in the country and is listed in The Best Lawyers in America.

 He has written and lectured extensively on estate and trust taxation and charitable giving.
 Mr. Blattmachr is also widely respected for his dedication to always sharing his expertise and ideas with other lawyers, as well as mentoring less seasoned lawyers.
-These contributions are recognized in his receiving the Hartman Axley Lifetime Service Award.
+These contributions are recognized in his receiving the Hartman Axley Lifetime Service Award and the Bloomberg Tax & Accounting's Leonard L. Silverstein Award.

 Mr. Blattmachr graduated from Columbia University School of Law cum laude, where he was recognized as a Harlan Fiske Stone Scholar, and received his A.B. degree from Bucknell University, majoring in mathematics.
 He has served as a lecturer-in-law for the Columbia University School of Law and is an Adjunct Professor of Law at New York University Law School for its Masters in Tax Program (LLM).
 He is a former chairperson of the Trusts & Estates Law Section of the New York State Bar Association and of several committees of the American Bar Association.
 Mr. Blattmachr is a Fellow and a former Regent of the American College of Trust and Estate Counsel and past chair of its Estate and Gift Tax Committee.
 He is author or co-author of eight books and more than 500 articles on estate planning and tax topics.